I’m not a big fan of ‘always’ and ‘never’ statements. I take them too literally. There are so few cases where never really means never.

 Listen to what your body says.
 However, you should (often) ignore what your brain tells you.

 It can take newer runners awhile to tell the difference, but it’s an important distinction.

-Your mind will tell you you are tired long before you body actually is.
+Your mind will tell you that you are tired long before your body actually is.
 It will tell you to stop long before your body has to.
 Your mind will tell you that you are hungry for cupcakes when your body needs vitamins and minerals in vegetables.